SAP-samples/security-services-tools/README.md

 Show overview about results from the Security Optimization Service
 See blog [Show the results of the Security Optimization Service](https://blogs.sap.com/2022/01/19/show-the-results-of-the-security-optimization-service/)
 Updated 30.05.2023 Show user count for SOS, too
+Updated 04.09.2023 Process not only GSS SOS but normal SOS as well

 ### System Recommendations